Reckswell/CSE-15L-Lab-Report-1/index.md

 This is a simple tutorial which will explain the steps taken to log into ieng-6.
 This is used for certain classes, namely CSE and ECE programming-related courses.
 Specifically, this tutorial will be explain how to install [Visual Studio Code](https://code.visualstudio.com/), related software, how to access your account info, and how to remotely log in through Secure Shell (SSH for short).

 <br> This tutorial will be split into 3 major steps, with substeps:
-<br> * Installing and Setting up Visual Studio Code
+* Installing and Setting up Visual Studio Code
 * Accessing related account info
 * Running commands through SSH